robdmc/consecution/README.md

 ---
 * A easy-to-use pipeline abstraction inspired by <a href="http://storm.apache.org/releases/current/Tutorial.html"> Apache Storm Topologies</a>
 * Designed to simplify building ETL pipelines that are robust and easy to test
-* You define simple processing nodes, wire them together into a DAG, and feed the input node with an iterable
+* A user defines simple processing nodes, wires them together into a DAG, and feeds the input node with an iterable
 * Synchronous, single-thread execution designed to run efficiently on a single core
 * Efficient pure-python implementation with optional requirements needed only for graph visualization
 * Written with 100% test coverage